What are SFP Modules?

 SFP is designed to work with the bulk of modern networks.
-On the copper side, you will primarily find 1000BASE-T and 1000BASE-TX modules for gigabit Ethernet networking.
+If you're working with copper connections, you will primarily find 1000BASE-T and 1000BASE-TX modules for gigabit Ethernet networking.
 SFP modules are excellent for bridging communications between switches in compact environments, provided everything is within 100 meters.

-On the fiber optics side of the equation, options are massive.
-SFP modules are made to support singlemode and multimode fiber.
-It works with simplex and duplex.
-Wavelength options range from 850 nm to 1550nm.
-Networking ranges are anywhere from around 500 meters to over 100 km.
-In all, there’s an SFP module for every job.
+For fiber optic connections, the options are massive.
+SFP modules are made to support singlemode and multimode fiber, working with both simplex and duplex.
+Wavelength options range from 850 nm to 1550 nm.
+Networking ranges are anywhere from around 500 m to over 100 km.
+There is an SFP module for every job.

 SFP compatibility is deceptively tricky.
-There is not a formal, regulated international standard for these modules.
+There is no formal, regulated international standard for these modules.
 Instead, compatibility is found within the multi-source agreement (MSA).
-This is an agreement supported by a number of manufacturers that work together to try and provide a reliable means of mixing and matching SFP brands successfully.
+This is an agreementsupported by a number of manufacturers that work together to try and provide a reliable means of mixing and matching SFP brands.

-The challenges is that, despite the MSA, SFP modules tend to work best when brands are not mixed.
-It creates an interesting obstacle for optimizing equipment costs.
-You can follow MSA guidelines and try to use lower-cost parts in different components of your network, or you can simplify compatibility and stay within a single brand.
+Despite the MSA, SFP modules tend to work best when brands are not mixed, which can create obstacles when optimizing equipment costs.
+You can either follow MSA guidelines and try to use lower-cost parts in different components of your network or simplify compatibility and utilize a single brand.
 The trade-off is usually between equipment costs and deployment time, but overall, MSA compatibility can be used successfully in most networks.

 Applications of SFP's

-With all of this talk about SFP, the inevitable question arises.
-When is it useful?
-SFP has a wide reach of applications.
-For copper modules, the most common use (as mentioned before) is bridging network switches.
+For copper modules, the most common use is bridging network switches.
 They provide fast copper connections without requiring bulky equipment.

-In the realm of fiber optics, the applications cover anything that might involve high-speed and/or long-range cables.
+For fiber optics, the applications cover anything that might involve high-speed and/or long-range cables.
 High-definition audio transmission and reception, passive optical networks (PON), multiplexing and simplex networking are some of the most common uses of this technology.
-The variability of SFP allows it to provide modules for any of these connections, and it provides a range of options in cost, speed, range and accessibility.
+The variety of SFP modules cover any of these connections and provides a range of options in terms of cost, speed, range and accessibility.

 QSFP (quad small form-factor pluggable) is another transceiver with a range of support options.
 Ethernet, InfiniBand, SONET and fiber channels are all supported.
 The primary difference between QSFP and SFP is the quad form.
 QSFP can hit speeds up to 100 Gbps by utilizing four transmission and reception channels.
 QSFP is the powerful upgrade for systems that require huge bandwidth.

-Complete mastery of SFP modules requires more learning that might fit in a single article, but this is enough to get started.
-What matters is that you understand how frequently SFP modules can be used to bridge communications between devices.
-From there, it’s a matter of matching the SFP design to the rest of the network.
+For those getting started with SFP's, it is important to understand how frequently SFP modules can be used to bridge communications between devices.
+From there, it’s just a matter of matching the SFP design to the rest of the network.

 Additional Learning Center Resources